understanding-the-connected-home/book/sprints.md

 ## WRITTEN by peter
 ## PROOFED?

-Content sprints - sometimes also referred to as topic or book sprints - are heavily condensed writing exercises with a focus on collaboration and peer review: A group comes together and within a few days or weeks writes a chunk of content to be published by the end of the sprint.
+Content sprints—sometimes also referred to as topic or book sprints—are heavily condensed writing exercises with a focus on collaboration and peer review: A group comes together and within a few days or weeks writes a chunk of content to be published by the end of the sprint.

 This very book was started as a content sprint back in 2015, and updated in another in 2016.